MylesScholz/A-Life-Capstone-Project/docs/src/genome.md

 - void setRibosomeChance(float min, float max): sets ribosome_chance to the given values
 - float *getRibosomeChance() const: returns a reference to ribosome_chance

+- void setGeneChances(float cell_membrane_chance, float flagella_chance, float mitochondria_chance, float nucleus_chance, float ribosome_chance): Sets all genes chances to given values.
+Overflow will effectively be taken off the chance of ribosome then nucleus then mitochondria then flagella

 - Vector<CellStructure *> expressGenes(): iterates through genes and creates the list of modified CellStructures defined by it

 - void addGene(Gene *newGene): appends the given Gene reference to genes